-The program begins every year in January with a two day orientation in December.
+The program begins every year in December and is completed in 16 months.

 - Q:When should I apply?

-- Q:Who are the students in the MSTM program?
+- Q:Who are the students in the Masters in Technology Management program?

 The program’s students are full time professionals in the technology field—vice presidents, directors, project managers, senior software developers, network managers, and technology and IT consultants.
 What they have in common is that they wish to further their leadership careers in a technology or technology oriented business.